|MARKET CAP: [FAIL]

 PRICE/CASH FLOW (P/CF) RATIO: [FAIL]

 The P/B value of a company should be in the bottom 20% of the overall market.
-NFBK's P/B is currently 1.04, which meets the bottom 20% criterion (below 1.06), and it therefore passes this test.
+NFBK's P/B is currently 1.19, which does not meet the bottom 20% criterion (below 1.01), and it therefore fails this test.

 PRICE/DIVIDEND (P/D) RATIO: [FAIL]